mjpitz/mjpitz/infra/helm/README.md

 Secret management is handled using one-password.
 All secret data is stored in a vault that I have access to, and it's injected into the environment similar to how my old envy workflow used to work.
-The big improvement here is that now I have a recovery path for when I change machines without needing to fuss around with.
+The big improvement here is that now I have a recovery path for when I change machines without needing to fuss around with kubernetes secrets.

 ```shell
 brew install 1password-cli